A parallel pull labelling algorithm for the resource constrained shortest path problem: Vectorised Resource Comparison

 \end{definition}

-i.e. $L_1$ is part of a path costing no more than the least cost path containing $L_2$.
-As not all possible extensions of a label are known, a sufficient condition is used to determine if a label is dominated.
+When $L_1$ dominates $L_2$, every path through $L_2$ has a no-costlier counterpart through $L_1$, so $L_2$ can be discarded.
+As not all extensions of a label are known, a sufficient condition is used to determine dominance.